Ruma-T/Cryptocurrencies/README.md

 ### Deliverable 3: Clustering Cryptocurrencies Using K-means
-The K-means algorithm is used to cluster the cryptocurrencies using the PCA data An elbow curve is created using hvPlot to find the best value for K Predictions are made on the K clusters of the cryptocurrencies’ data A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class
+The K-means algorithm is used to cluster the cryptocurrencies using the PCA data.
+An elbow curve is created using hvPlot to find the best value for K .
+Predictions are made on the K clusters of the cryptocurrencies’ data.
+A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class .

 ![png_18mod3](https://github.com/Ruma-T/Cryptocurrencies/blob/main/Resources/18mod3.PNG)